The 20 Best Myoclonus-Dystonia Doctors Near Me in New York, US

 Offers Telehealth

-Ellen Edgar is a Neurologist in Forest Hills, New York.
+Ellen Edgar is a Neurologist practicing medicine in Forest Hills, New York.
 Dr. Edgar is rated as an Experienced provider by MediFind in the treatment of Myoclonus-Dystonia.
-Her top areas of expertise are Transient Ischemic Attack (TIA), Tension Headache, Vasoconstriction, and Migraine.
+She is also highly rated in 18 other conditions, according to our data.
+Her clinical expertise encompasses Transient Ischemic Attack (TIA), Tension Headache, Vasoconstriction, and Migraine.

 Experienced in Myoclonus-Dystonia